Annotation Configuration

 // Constructors, getters, and setters...}

 In this example, the price field will ensure two decimal places are retained during update operations.
-This means that when updating the price, regardless of the number of decimal places in the input value, it will be formatted to two decimal places.
+This means that when updating the price, regardless of how many decimal places the input price value has, it will be formatted to two decimal places.

-Note: For the numericScale property to take effect, you must ensure that the database supports the specified number of decimal places and that the numeric field values are processed correctly during update operations.
-Additionally, the numericScale property only affects the SQL statements generated by MyBatis-Plus and does not impact other frameworks or manually written SQL statements.
+Please note that for the numericScale property to take effect, you must ensure your database supports the specified number of decimal places and that the numeric type field values are processed correctly during update operations.
+Additionally, the numericScale property only affects the SQL statements generated by MyBatis-Plus and does not affect other frameworks or manually written SQL statements.

 @Version

-This annotation is used to mark a field in an entity class as an optimistic lock version number field.
-Optimistic locking is a concurrency control mechanism that assumes multiple transactions can proceed simultaneously without interfering with each other, only checking for conflicts when committing the transaction.
+This annotation marks a field in an entity class as an optimistic locking version number field.
+Optimistic locking is a concurrency control mechanism that assumes multiple transactions can proceed simultaneously without interfering with each other, only checking for conflicts when committing transactions.
 By using the @Version

-annotation in an entity class, MyBatis-Plus will automatically check the version number during update operations to ensure the data has not been modified by other transactions during the update process.
+annotation in your entity class, MyBatis-Plus automatically checks the version number during update operations to ensure the data hasn’t been modified by other transactions during the update process.

-@TableName("sys_user")public class User { @TableId private Long id; @TableField("nickname") // Maps to the database field "nickname" private String name; private Integer age; private String email; @Version // Marked as an optimistic lock version number field private Integer version;}
+@TableName("sys_user")public class User { @TableId private Long id; @TableField("nickname") // Maps to database column "nickname" private String name; private Integer age; private String email; @Version // Marks as optimistic locking version number field private Integer version;}

-annotation effectively prevents data inconsistency issues during concurrent updates, improving system concurrency performance and data integrity.
-Developers do not need to manually write version number checking code, as MyBatis-Plus handles this process automatically.
+Using the @Version annotation effectively prevents data inconsistency issues during concurrent updates, improving your system’s concurrency performance and data integrity.
+You don’t need to manually write version checking code—MyBatis-Plus automatically handles this process for you.

 @EnumValue

-This annotation is used to mark fields in an enum class, specifying the enum value to be stored in the database.
-When a field in an entity class is of an enum type, the @EnumValue
+This annotation marks a field in an enumeration class to specify which value gets stored in the database.
+When a field in your entity class is an enum type, the @EnumValue

-annotation tells MyBatis-Plus which property of the enum to store in the database.
+annotation tells MyBatis-Plus which property of the enum to use for database storage.

-@TableName("sys_user")public class User { @TableId private Long id; @TableField("nickname") // Maps to the database field "nickname" private String name; private Integer age; private String email; private Gender gender; // Assuming Gender is an enum type}
+@TableName("sys_user")public class User { @TableId private Long id; @TableField("nickname") // Maps to the database column "nickname" private String name; private Integer age; private String email; private Gender gender; // Assume Gender is an enum type}

 public enum Gender { MALE("M", "男"), FEMALE("F", "女");